Poetica-Technica/tabula-rasa/README.md

 # Tabula-Rasa

-Tabula-Rasa is the back end of the poegram function written by Nathan Martel, Dorje Kirsten and Erin.
-It uses the Poetry DB database to construct single line random poems from a chosen author or a completely random line.
+Tabula-Rasa is the back end of the Poegram API written by Nathan Martel, Dorje Kirsten and Erin.
+It uses the Poetry DB database and API to construct single line random poems from a chosen or randomized author.
 This line of poetry is then dropped onto an image that is randomly generated to create a Poegram.
 The Poegram can be generated on the twitter handle: Poegrams
 @PoeticaTechnica if the visitor to the site so wishes.

 ## What is a poegram?